 Alternatively, if you have a large site with many agents and plan to record many graphically intense applications (for example, AutoCAD applications), or you have many sessions to record, a Session Recording Server can experience a high performance demand.
-To alleviate performance issues, you can install multiple Session Recording Servers on different computers and point the Session Recording Agents to the different computers.
+To alleviate performance issues, you can install multiple Session Recording Servers on different machines and point the Session Recording Agents to the different machines.
 Keep in mind that an agent can point to only one server at a time.

 Suggested server site deployment